raltouri/Paracraft/README.md

 ## Project Progress Plan

-Our project followed a weekly plan, working every Monday from January 6, 2025, to May 19, 2025, with varied hours around an average of 7 per week.
+Our project followed a weekly plan, working every Monday from January 6, 2025, to May 23, 2025, with varied hours around an average of 7 per week.
+This plan was inspired by a peer roadmap: [Euclidian Uniform Tessellations](https://github.com/HaifaCSProjects/Euclidian-uniform-tessellations).

 | Week | Date         | Hours | Activity                                                                     |
 | ---- | ------------ | ----- | ---------------------------------------------------------------------------- |